 The peeled fruit was then sliced roughly.

-As only the peel will end up in the jar, these pieces do not need to be neatly cut; they will strained off and discarded.
+As only the peel will end up in the jar, these pieces do not need to be neatly-cut; they will be strained off and discarded.

 The contents should take up no more than one half of the pot's volume.
-Pressure cooking softens the citrus much more quickly than just boiling.
+Pressure-cooking softens the citrus much more quickly than just boiling.

-Pressure cooking reduces the time by two thirds; it saves you time and electricity, not just with lime marmalade, but all your cooking.
-The new devices are super safe.
+Pressure cooking reduces the time by two thirds; it saves you time and electricity, not just with lime marmalade, but all your dishes.

 What remained in the cooker was put in another muslin bag and left to drip (in this case tied to the handle of a wheelbarrow outside!) until most of the liquid had drained into another pot.

 After the heat was turned to zero, the scum was scooped off the surface with a large spoon.
-Then the washed peel was added to the pot and the power turned up again.
+Then the washed-peel was added to the pot and the power turned up again.
 Occasional stirring ensures no burning.

-Notice this is all being done on a portable induction stove; they are such a joy to work with, and not expensive.
+Notice this is all being done on a portable induction-stove; they are such a joy to work with, and not expensive.
 The provide instant heat and use less than half the electricity.

 Setting point was reached after about thirty minutes.
-I tested for setting point by letting a little of the mixture cool in my wooden spoon, then allowing it to drip.
+I tested for the setting point by letting a little of the mixture cool in my wooden spoon, then allowing it to drip.

-I'm glad to say that I've done this often enough now that I no longer need to empty jars of supposedly ready, but in reality very sloppy, jelly back into a pot to heat it and get it to really set.
+I'm glad to say that I've done this often enough now that I no longer need to empty jars of supposedly ready but, in reality, very sloppy jelly back into a pot to reheat and get it to really set properly.

 The mixture needs to be left to cool until a thick skin forms.
 This took about ten minutes.
 Then the chopped peel can be stirred in so that it is evenly distributed and won't end up rising to the top of the jar.
 The jars were filled and closed immediately.
-My yield was about five and a half jars of lime jelly marmalade.
+Our yield was about five and a half pound jars of lime jelly marmalade.